Exchange Database Stuck in Disconnected and Resynchronizing? Try this.

 It would delete the existing log files before starting the reseeding process.

 Recoveryfix for Exchange Server Recovery tool is a professional Exchange recovery tool that recovers corrupt or damaged Exchange database files to PST, live Exchange Server, or Office 365.
 It supports all Exchange Server versions, from oldest to newest, and supports selective data recovery.
-To learn its working, you can download its trial version for free from the website.

 Download Now